Château de Brest: Second World War - the final siege

 Brest fell into German hands on 19 June 1940 and the citadel was occupied by their troops, with the tours Paradis once again serving as a prison (this time for those condemned to deportation).
 From a terre-plein reclaimed from the sea in 1931, the Germans built underground works into the cliff from which the castle could be accessed.

 After the Germans' retreat following D-Day, "Fortress Brest" became one of the pockets of German resistance.
-It was commanded by General Ramcke, of the 2nd Parachutist Division.
+It was commanded by General Ramcke, of the 2nd Parachute Division.
 In August 1944, Allied troops arrived in front of Brest's ramparts.
 The civil population was invited to evacuate on 7 August.
 The place du Château was particularly affected by the bombardments of 14 August in preparation for an assault.
 On 25 August General Ramcke issued the order "I count on every parachutist doing his duty to the utmost with a fanatical zeal.
 The 1st Division was immortalised at Monte Cassino.
 The 2nd will be immortalised at Brest."

 The castle was the subject of bombardment again from the afternoon of 2 September, with the pont National being destroyed the following day.
 The drama of the explosion at the abri Sadi-Carnot occurred on the night of 8/9 September.
 The siege of the town lasted 43 days and it finally fell to the Allied force under General Middleton on 18 September.
 After having refused to surrender, General Ramcke left for Crozon with a handful of fanatics, but ended up giving himself up on 23 September.
 Although it bore scars from the fighting, the castle remained firmly established on its bedrock, though the barracks built by the Nazis had been razed and would not be rebuilt.